zhong0/2020_nlp_aicup/README.md

     >Some entities are easier to detect with RE, such as the numbers with units, the family members and carriers.
 Hence, we adopted the methods on these fields.

   * Bagging
-    >Different models have an advantage of themselves.
+    >The different models have an advantage of themselves.
 Therefore, we set the priority of those model and combined the results of them.

 * ### Supplement
   * Document